wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the HTTP POST to the WHIP endpoint has a content type different than "application/sdp", the WHIP endpoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
 If the SDP body is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.

-Following is an example of an HTTP POST sent from a WHIP client to a WHIP endpoint and the "201 Created" response from the WHIP endpoint containing the Location header pointing to the newly created WHIP session:
+Following {{#sdp-exchange-example}} is an example of an HTTP POST sent from a WHIP client to a WHIP endpoint and the "201 Created" response from the WHIP endpoint containing the Location header pointing to the newly created WHIP session:

 ~~~~~
 POST /whip/endpoint HTTP/1.1